 OUR MEMBERS competed in a couple of local tournaments with great success.
 Continuing to learn about the ITF principles of ‘sine wave’ and ‘theory of power’, Jun Tong progressed into attending the national championships.
-Our dojo had even greater success when sisters Grace and Isobel Spur won their individual divisions in sparring and patterns.
+Our small relatively small school had even greater success when sisters Grace and Isobel Spur won their individual divisions in sparring and patterns.

 Grace, Isobel and Fouad Faddoul represented our club in the Australian team at the 2007 Junior and Senior ITF World Championships in Quebec City, Canada.
 Once again, I had the pleasure of managing the Australian contenders and was part of the coaching team.

 In 2009, at the Junior and Senior ITF World Championships in Buenos Ares, Argentina, Samantha Faddoul and Ashley Thornton represented Jun Tong School in the Australian team.

-In 2011, we enjoyed further success at the Junior and Senior ITF World Championships in Auckland, New Zealand, when Michael McPherson reached the semi-final in the Male Hyper Weight Sparring Division, as did Ashley Thornton in the 1st Dan Pattern Division, while Samantha Faddoul achieved a bronze medal in the Junior Female Lightweight Division.
+In 2011, we enjoyed further success at the Junior and Senior ITF World Championships in Auckland, New Zealand, when Michael McPherson reached the semi-final in the Male Hyper Weight Sparring Division, as did Ashley Thornton in the 1st Dan Pattern Division, while Samantha Faddoul achieved a “Bronze Medal” in the Junior Female Lightweight Division.
 To put our club’s achievement into perspective, Samantha is the first female in 10 years to win a medal for Australia!
-I was incredibly proud to be part of the coaching team this year, too.
+I was incredibly proud to be part of the coaching team.

-In 2013, Samantha Faddoul and Gillian Thornton represented Jon Tung in the Australian team for the Junior and Senior ITF World Championships in Benidorm, Spain.
+In 2013, Samantha Faddoul and Gillian Thornton represented Jun Tong in the Australian team for the Junior and Senior ITF World Championships in Benidorm, Spain.
 Once more, I had the privilege of being part of the Australian coaching team.